ebolution/bigcommerce-app-adapter/Readme.md

 ```
 > The store hash is a part of the API PATH (https://api.bigcommerce.com/stores/<store-hash>/v3/)

-> If `APP_ENV` is not set to `local`, then the BigCommerce API proxy uses values stored on the database
+> If `APP_ENV` is set to a value other than `local`, then the BigCommerce API proxy uses values stored on the database
 to authorize API calls.
 For this to work the application should be launched by the BigCommerce store
 via either the `auth` or `load` routes (see **Security** section).